We are currently closed and hope to reopen in February. Keep an eye on our website and social media for updates.

 We have been awarded the ‘We’re Good to Go’ industry standard mark, certifying that we are adhering to the respective Government and public health guidance, have carried our a COVID-19 risk assessment and have the required processes in place to welcome you back.

-Our three gallery spaces are open to explore, alongside our Cafe Bar for all your brunch, lunch and coffee favourites.
+When we reopen in February, our three gallery spaces will be open to explore, alongside our Cafe Bar for all your brunch, lunch and coffee favourites.
 Unfortunately, our theatres remain closed at this time, along with our Family Room.
 Our conference and corporate meeting spaces will be available to book online at hirethemac.com.

 The MAC is designed with access and inclusion in mind and we always welcome your feedback.
 We are currently reserving the use of our lifts for those with access needs.
 Accessible toilets are available on each of the 6 floors of the MAC.
 Induction loops can be found in our Cafe Bar.
 If you need any additional assistance preparing for a visit to our building, please contact our team by emailing email@example.com.